We use cookies for behaviour analytics. Learn more

 +€519B/yr vs 2025 (+136%)

-The critical conclusion: the €135B backlog does not represent 9.5 years of visibility at a stable spending level — it represents a minimum floor in an expanding market.
-Rheinmetall's true constraint is not demand but production capacity: the company will continue to accumulate new orders faster than it can deliver them for the remainder of this decade, barring a complete collapse of the NATO political consensus.
-This is precisely why Armin Papperger's €50B 2030 revenue target is not optimistic — at 3.5% GDP, it is arithmetically supported.
+The critical conclusion: the backlog is not a static multiple — it is a minimum floor in an expanding market.
+Rheinmetall's true constraint is not demand but production capacity: it will keep accumulating new orders faster than it can deliver them for the rest of this decade, barring a collapse of the NATO political consensus.
+This is precisely why Armin Papperger's €50B 2030 revenue target is not optimistic — at 3.5% of GDP, it is arithmetically supported.

 02